collorg/halfORM/README.md

 - _reverse_fkey_halftest_blog_post_author_first_name_author_last_name_author_birth_date: ("birth_date", "first_name", "last_name")
  ↳ "halftest":"blog"."post"(author_first_name, author_last_name, author_birth_date)

-To use the foreign keys as direct attributes of the class, copy/paste the Fkeys bellow in your code as a class attribute and replace the empty string(s) key(s) with the alias you want to use.
+To use the foreign keys as direct attributes of the class, copy/paste the Fkeys below into your code as a class attribute and replace the empty string key(s) with the alias(es) you want to use.
 The aliases must be unique and different from any of the column names.
 Empty string keys are ignored.